Inferring interpretable dynamical generators of local quantum observables from projective measurements through machine learning

-We additionally consider a regularization term on the parameters penalizing nonzero elements of $\theta$.
-The rationale behind this term is twofold: first, it yields a more stable training procedure, especially for small training datasets; second, it keeps the learned generator as simple as possible for enhanced interpretability.
-The total loss function is thus

-where $\|O\|_1=\sum_{i,j} |O_{ij}|$.
-The NN parameters $\theta$ are optimized by means of Adam optimization algorithm \cite{adam}, with a scheduled learning rate, where it decays by a factor of $0.05$ at 100th and 50th epochs from the final one.

-After the training is completed, to test the correctness of the learned generator, we produce $r$ new exact trajectories and compare them with our prediction.
-To have a quantitative measure of the performance of the ML algorithm, we compute the following error function
+To test the correctness of the learned generator, we produce $r$ new exact trajectories and compare them with the LDA prediction.
+A quantitative measure of the performance of the ML algorithm is given by the following error function